 Familiar to many of us as the accommodating animals who take in Peter, Susan, Edmund and Lucy Pevensie in C.S.
 Lewis' timeless classic The Lion, the Witch and the Wardrobe, published in 1950, the beaver was once a common and widespread animal in Britain.
 Centuries of persecution for fur, castoreum (an oil used in perfumes, medicines, foods and even to help flavour tobacco), meat (Catholics classified them as “fish”, allowing them to be eaten on holy days) and competition with farmers for land resulted in the beaver's extinction throughout Britain and much of Europe.
 The last confirmed record of a beaver in Britain was one killed for a tuppence bounty along the River Wharfe in south-west York during 1789.
 Now, thanks to a mix of dedicated conservation projects and illegal releases, beavers are starting to recolonise parts of the UK, with populations increasing in Scotland and south-west England.

-Almost identical to North American beaver (Castor canadensis) in appearance and ecological impact, but genetically distinct.
-American beaver appears to be descended from Eurasian species, having diverged ~7.5 MYA.
+The European beaver is almost identical to it's North American relative (Castor canadensis) in appearance and ecological impact, but is genetically distinct and, owing to the difference in chromosome number, all attempts at hybridisation have failed.
+The American beaver appears to be descended from Eurasian species, having diverged ~7.5 MYA.

 That which follows is a summary of beaver natural history.
 The detailed article for this species will follow in due course.